winitzki/scall/tutorial/programming_dhall.md

 We find that the hylomorphism terminates only if the data structure generated out of the initial "seed" value `t0` is finite.

-However, it is impossible to assure up front that a given data structure of type `GFix F` is finite.
+However, it is impossible to assure up front that a given data structure of type `GFix F` is in fact finite.
 So, in general the hylomorphism code does not guarantee termination and is not acceptable in Dhall.
-In fact, a function with the type signature of `hylo` cannot be implemented in Dhall.
+A function with the type signature of `hylo` cannot be implemented in Dhall.

-#### Depth-bounded hylomorphisms
+### Depth-bounded hylomorphisms

 Implementing hylomorphism-like functions in Dhall is possible if we modify the type signature shown above, explicitly ensuring termination.
-One possibility, [shown as an example in an anonymous blog post](https://sassa-nf.dreamwidth.org/90732.html), is to add a `Natural`-valued bound on the depth of recursion and a "stop-gap" value.
+One possibility, [shown as an example in an anonymous blog post](https://sassa-nf.dreamwidth.org/90732.html), is to add a `Natural`-valued bound on the depth of recursion, together with a "stop-gap" value.
 The stop-gap value will be used when the recursion bound is smaller than the actual recursion depth of the input data.
 If the recursion bound is large enough, the hylomorphism's output value will be independent of the stop-gap value.

-To show how that works, we will first write Haskell code for the depth-bounded hylomorphism.
+To show how that works, we begin with the Haskell code for the depth-bounded hylomorphism.
 Then we will translate that code to Dhall.

 The idea of depth-bounded hylomorphism is to expand the recursive definition (`h = alg . fmap h . coalg`, where we denoted `h = hylo coalg alg`) only a given number of times.
-To be able to do that, we begin by setting `h = stopgap` as the initial value (where `stopgap : t → r` is a given default value) and then expand the recursive definition repeatedly.
+To be able to do that, we begin by setting `h = stopgap`, where a value `stopgap : t → r` must be supplied.
+Then we expand the recursive definition repeatedly, up to the given depth bound.
 For convenience, let us denote the intermediate results by `h_1`, `h_2`, `h_3`, ...:

 ```haskell